mXaln/docx2usfm/README.md

 pip install python-docx

 ## How to use
-Put .docx and/or .txt files to the same location as this script
+Put .docx/.txt files to the same location as this script
 Run the following command in this directory
 ```python docx2usfm.py```